Biased Dreams: Limitations to Epistemic Uncertainty Quantification in Latent Dynamics Models: Problem Evaluation

 \subsection{Reward Evaluation}

-To evaluate reward predictions, we again collect 1000 random \textit{prior} (Eq.~\ref{eq:prior_rollouts}) and \textit{posterior} (Eq.~\ref{eq:post_rollouts}) rollouts per seed with rollout length 50, including 3 warm-up steps.
-We compute step-wise signed reward discrepancy $r^{\text{pred}}_t - r^{\text{sim}}_t$, where $r^{\text{pred}}_t$ is the model-predicted reward in the latent trajectory and $r^{\text{sim}}_t$ is the reward obtained by executing the same action sequence in the environment.
+To address \textit{Question}~\ref{prob3}, we evaluate how latent-environment misalignment affects reward prediction.
+We compute a stepwise signed reward discrepancy $r^{\text{pred}}_t - r^{\text{sim}}_t$ over the collected closed-loop prior and posterior-informed rollouts, where $r^{\text{pred}}_t$ denotes the model-predicted reward along the latent rollout and $r^{\text{sim}}_t$ the reward obtained by executing the same action sequence in the environment.

-As shown in Fig.~\ref{fig:rewards}, \textit{posterior} rollouts accurately predict rewards under observation updates, whereas \textit{prior} rollouts systematically overestimate them.
-Combined with the attractor behavior observed in Section~\ref{sec:attr_eval}, this indicates that the attractor biases trajectories toward well-represented latent regions that also coincide with high-reward states, leading to overly optimistic reward predictions.
+We report the stepwise mean and standard deviation of signed reward discrepancy (Fig.~\ref{fig:rewards}) and discuss RSSM and Cat-RSSM jointly due to their similar behavior.
+Posterior-informed rollouts accurately predict rewards under observation updates, whereas closed-loop prior rollouts systematically overestimate them.
+Together with the attractor behavior observed in Section~\ref{sec:attr_eval}, this suggests that latent rollouts are biased toward well-supported regions that appear to coincide with high-performing behaviors in dense-reward tasks, contributing to overly optimistic reward predictions.